-HSBC Holdings plc is one of the world's largest banking and financial services organizations.
-With approximately 3,800 offices in both established and emerging markets, it provides more than 37 million customers with a broad range of banking products and services to meet their financial needs.
+HSBC is one of the largest banking and financial services organizations in the world, with operations in 64 countries and territories covering Europe, Asia, North and Latin America, and the Middle East and North Africa.
+Our global businesses serve more than 40 million customers worldwide with a broad range of banking products and services to meet their financial needs.
+We conduct our business intent on supporting the sustained success of our customers, people and other stakeholders.

 HSBC North America Holdings Inc. ("HSBC North America") is the holding company for HSBC Holdings plc's operations in the United States.
-Those operations are primarily conducted through HSBC Bank USA, N.A., and HSBC Markets (USA) Inc., which is the intermediate holding company of, inter alia, HSBC Securities (USA) Inc., a registered broker-dealer.
+Those operations are primarily conducted through HSBC Bank USA, N.A., which is the principal subsidiary of HSBC USA Inc., a wholly-owned subsidiary of HSBC North America and HSBC Markets (USA) Inc., which is the intermediate holding company of, inter alia, HSBC Securities (USA) Inc., a registered broker-dealer.

-HSBC North America is subject to the provisions of Section 165 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("the Dodd-Frank Act"), and, subsequently, is required to conduct company-run stress tests semi-annually (an "annual stress test" and a "mid-cycle stress test").
+HSBC North America is subject to the provisions of Section 165 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("the Dodd-Frank Act"), and, subsequently, is required to conduct stress tests using a set of macroeconomic scenarios (supervisory baseline and supervisory severely adverse) developed by the Board of Governors of the Federal Reserve System (FRB).
 The results of these stress tests are required to be disclosed under the supervisory severely adverse scenario.
-This document provides the results of the annual stress test which is conducted in coordination with the Comprehensive Capital Analysis and Review ("CCAR") process.
+This document provides the results of the 2020 CCAR stress test.